 Although cost increases can negatively affect our business, our multiple price point product offering provides some flexibility to react to cost increases on a timely basis.
 We have historically reduced our cost of sales by shifting most of our sourcing to low-cost foreign suppliers.
-During Fiscal 2017, direct overseas sourcing accounted for 53% of our purchases (56% in Fiscal 2016).
+For the first six months of Fiscal 2018, direct overseas sourcing accounted for 54% of our purchases (51% for the corresponding period of Fiscal 2017).
 While we still source a majority of our overseas products from China, we purchase products from over 28 different countries around the world.

 Since the Corporation purchases goods in currencies other than the Canadian dollar, our cost of sales is affected by fluctuations of foreign currencies against the Canadian dollar.
-In particular, we purchase a majority of our imported merchandise from suppliers in China using U.S. dollars.
-Therefore, our cost of sales is impacted by the fluctuation of the Chinese renminbi against the U.S. dollar against the U.S. dollar against the Canadian dollar.
+In particular, we purchase a majority of our imported merchandise from suppliers in China with U.S. dollars.
+Therefore, our cost of sales is impacted by the fluctuation of the Chinese renminbi against the U.S. dollar and the fluctuation of the U.S. dollar against the Canadian dollar.

-While we enter into foreign exchange forward contracts to hedge a significant portion of our exposure to fluctuations in the value of the U.S. dollar against the Canadian dollar, generally nine to twelve months in advance, we do not hedge our exposure to fluctuations in the value of the Chinese renminibility against the U.S. dollar.
+While we enter into foreign exchange forward contracts to hedge a significant portion of our exposure to fluctuations in the value of the U.S. dollar against the Canadian dollar (generally nine to twelve months in advance), we do not hedge our exposure to fluctuations in the value of the Chinese renminbi against the U.S. dollar.